Favour Ofili: 2019

+2020–2021

-Ofili earned a scholarship at the Louisiana State University.
+Ofili earned a scholarship at the Louisiana State University (USA) in 2020, after her performance at the 2019 World Championships, which caught the attention of sprint coach Dennis Shaver, who became her personal coach.
 On 27 February 2021, she set an African indoor record in the 200 m with a time of 22.75 s at the SEC Indoor Championship in Fayetteville, Arkansas.

-She won bronze in the 200 m and two medals for relays at the World U20 Championships in Nairobi, with her mark in her individual event being the third-fastest ever by a U20 woman.
+Despite having qualified for the 2020 Summer Olympics, Ofili was ruled out of Tokyo 2020 after arriving in Japan due to the Nigerian federation failing to ensure they met the minimum drug-testing requirements.
+Nine other athletes were also disqualified.
+She was able to participate at the World U20 Championships a few weeks later in Nairobi, where she won bronze in the 200 m and two medals for relays, with her mark in her individual event being the third-fastest ever by a U20 woman.

+2022

-In February 2022, Ofili bettered her African indoor 200 m record three times, improving it ultimately to 22.46 s.
+In February 2022, Ofili outdid her African indoor 200 m record three times, improving it ultimately to 22.46 s.
 She held the NCAA collegiate record in the outdoor event with her time of 21.96 s set on 15 April that year, until Abby Steiner broke the record two months later.
 Ofili's mark set at the Tom Jones Memorial Invitational in Gainesville, Florida surpassed 14-year-old Blessing Okagbare's Nigerian record and was also an African record at the time.

+2023

-She became also the second-fastest indoor 200 m runner in collegiate history (after Steiner) in February 2023, setting even better African indoor record of 22.36 s at the Tyson Invitational in Fayetteville, Arkansas.
+She became the second-fastest indoor 200 m runner in collegiate history (after Abby Steiner) in February 2023, setting an African indoor record of 22.36 s at the Tyson Invitational in Fayetteville, Arkansas.
+In December 2023, Ofili graduated with a bachelor's degree in Sport and Fitness Administration/Management from Louisiana State University (USA).
+Following college, Ofili signed a sponsorship with Adidas.